-In accordance with Arkansas law, the cost of meals, lodging, mileage, and incidental expenses of state employees who are designated by his or her supervisor to attend official or special board meetings or other functions recognized as being in the performance of their official duties, regardless of the location of such functions in relationship to the official station, may be paid as reimbursement to the employee.
-This is subject to approval of the employee’s manager and depends on the travel expense.
+In accordance with Arkansas law, the cost of meals, lodging, mileage, and incidental expenses of state employees who are designated by their supervisor to attend official or special board meetings or other functions recognized as being in the performance of their official duties, regardless of the location of such functions in relation to the official station, may be paid as reimbursement to the employee.
+This is subject to the approval of the employee’s manager and depends on the travel expense.
 A justification showing the benefit to the state must be provided in those instances.
 Examples of situations in which justification would be necessary are when reimbursement for meals without overnight travel and/or hotel reimbursement are requested by the employee.
-The justification must be included on the Spend Authorization and the Expense Report for the reimbursement or payment of such expenses.
+The justification must be included in the Spend Authorization and the Expense Report for the reimbursement or payment of such expenses.

 Student travel policy and procedures can be found at Travel for Students Representing UA Little Rock – Policy 309.5.

 Travel may be achieved by plane, train, bus, taxi, rideshare, private vehicle or aircraft, rented or state-owned automobile; whichever method serves the requirements of the state most economically and advantageously.